 A self marking exercise involving calculating the unknown angle in a triangle.

 A pairs game based around ten theorems about the angles made with chords, radii and tangents of circles.

 Circle Theorems Exercise

-Show that you understand the circle theorems with this self marking exercise.
+Show that you understand and can apply the circle theorems with this self marking exercise.